-In this guide, we’re going to take you through the best soil mix for Poinsettias.
+In this guide, I’m going to take you through the best soil mix for Poinsettias.
 These plants make for lovely winter decor, brightening your home with vibrant red and green foliage.
 But did you know you can keep this species beautiful long after the holiday season?
 Start at the roots by learning this plant’s preferences for potting soil, pH levels, and more.

 Why Soil Choice Matters

 Soil choice is crucial for any plant’s health.
 The right soil delivers everything from moisture and oxygen to humic and fulvic acids.
 Soil also works as an anchor for your plants, giving them a sturdy place to establish roots and grow strong.

 Each plant species has different requirements for moisture retention, temperature, and other qualities.
 So, choosing the right soil is the first step in ensuring any plant thrives in its environment.